emacs-vs/ts-docstr/docs/page/langs/c++.md

 # C++

-You can customize variable `docstr-c++-style` for the following value.
+You can customize variable `ts-docstr-c++-style` for the following value.

 * `javadoc` - Javadoc Style (default)
 * `qt` - Qt Style